web-app-ia/NAG/README.md

 </p>

-**Design decisions taken to split into services** Services were split depending on the fact that each service should focus on a specific functionality while ensuring a clear separation of concerns.
+**Design decisions taken to split into services** Services were split depending on the fact that each service should focus on a specific functionality of the application while ensuring a clear separation of concerns.

 # Micro-services
-**The implementation methods used (Netflix software stack)
+* Netflix Eureka Server was used as the discover server
+* Spring Cloud Gateway was used to implement the API Gateway

 ## Core services
 Our system consists of 9 core services, each with its own database.